-Download FREE PDF Files of
+Download FREE PDF or text Files of

-Original Source Materials that prove that ALL New Light Calvinists asked for an immediate "Decision For Christ"
+Original Source Materials that prove that ALL New Light Calvinists after the First Great Awakening

 This was NOT something started by Charles Finney.

-But the New Light Calvinist "Decision for Christ" was not seen as "saving Faith"
+But the New Light Calvinist "Decision for Christ" was not seen as "Saving Faith"

 and certainly not de facto regeneration as it is today!